 Elbow Injuries Caused By High Impact And Energy Trauma

 A road traffic accident or collision can cause such damage that’s considered high energy trauma.
 This means that due to the speed they’re travelling, the injury is caused by the force of the vehicles when they collide.

 The potentially devastating injuries can affect the amount of compensation you could receive should your claim be successful.
-Examples of high energy trauma injuries that could cause an elbow fracture include:

 Broken Elbow Injuries In The Workplace